MoShitrit/devops_coding_exercise/README.md

 The Consul servers are installed directly on the VMs, while redis runs as [Docker](https://www.docker.com/) containers.
 Consul environment is configured to run with a minimum of 3 servers, which means all 3 VMs must be running for the cluster to function.
 Redis nodes are clustered using [sentinel HA feature](https://redis.io/topics/sentinel).
+* Consul UI can be accessed by opening a web-browser and accessing each of the nodes via http://<ip>:8500/, i.e. [http://172.20.20.11:8500/](http://172.20.20.11:8500/).
+* Redis DB is listening on port 6379 on each node.
+The master is initially set up on node1 (172.20.20.11) and slaves will be created on each additional node.
+* Redis Sentinel is listening on port 5000 on each node.

 ### Build the project (set up the environment) ###